What is a domestic violence or domestic battery charge in California?

 Anyone who annoys or threatens another by using an electronic device or telephone can be charged with a PC 653m.
 This is usually part of domestic violence type of charges, even if it's not violence.
 It's more commonly seen in family law matters or co-worker situations.

-(a) Every person who, with intent to annoy, telephones or makes contact by means of an electronic communication device with another and addresses to or about the other person any obscene language or addresses to the other person any threat to inflict injury to the person or property of the person addressed or any member of his or her family, is guilty of a misdemeanor.
+(a) Every person who, with intent to annoy, telephones or makes contact using an electronic communication device with another and addresses to or about the other person any obscene language or addresses to the other person any threat to inflict injury to the person or property of the person addressed or any member of his or her family, is guilty of a misdemeanor.
 Nothing in this subdivision shall apply to telephone calls or electronic contacts made in good faith.

 (c) Any offense committed by use of a telephone may be deemed to have been committed when and where the telephone call or calls were made or received.
 Any offense committed by use of an electronic communication device or medium, including the Internet, may be deemed to have been committed when and where the electronic communication or communications were originally sent or first viewed by the recipient.